Skip to Main Content

 • Can tell their relatives (kin) apart from unrelated individuals (Gilad et al. 2016)

-• Convey information about reproductive maturity, breeding status, and competitive status (Swaisgood et al. 2004)
+• Convey information about reproductive maturity, breeding status, and competitive ability (Swaisgood et al. 2004)

 Visual communication